clintjedwards/goto/README.md

 To enable functionality such as `go/mylink`, you'll need two pieces of functionality.

-1. The application must be be given an A record: Ex. `go.clintjedwards.home`
+1. The application must be given an A record: Ex. `go.clintjedwards.home`
 2. Through DHCP you must set up search domains that include the (example) `clintjedwards.home` domain
 3. Now simply typing `go/{something here}` will take you to your shortened link